 How would I know if my property is draining my energy?

-Using the word “energy” or “chi” can make it seem like a whimsy, dreamy thing, but it can have very direct impact on everyday life.
+Using the word “energy” or “chi” can make it seem like a whimsical, dreamy thing, but this can have very direct impact on everyday life.
 How easy do you find life in general?
 Does it take a lot of effort to go about your normal everyday life?
 Is it difficult to get a new job, meet a partner, save money or do just about anything that requires help from outside?
 If so then something could be out of balance and it could be reflected in your home.
 Conversely, if things are relatively smooth, then the chances are that your home is quite supportive or at least, not holding you back.

-You might start off working towards this goal with enthusiasm but you soon run out of steam or you can’t get the right workmen to come and help.
-This shows that energy is reaching your property but is dissipating very quickly.
-You end up having to work really hard to get anything done.
-This can be exhausting, financially and emotionally.
+For example, you might start off working on a project with enthusiasm but you soon run out of steam or you can’t get the right workmen to come and help.
+This shows that energy is reaching your property but is dissipating very quickly so you end up having to work really hard to get anything done.
+This can be financially and emotionally exhausting.
 Many people blame themselves at this stage, thinking that they aren’t working hard enough.
-It’s a relief to be told that it’s a problem with the house.
+It’s often a relief to be told that it’s a problem with the house.

 Usually yes it is a really positive attraction, but not if you can see the view as soon as you open the main door.
-If you have a lovely view out to a garden and beyond it’s an easy mistake to want to see it as soon as you enter.
+If you have a lovely view out to a garden and beyond, it’s an easy mistake to want to see it as soon as you enter.
 When you consider the trend for open plan living/dining spaces, especially with large glazed doors into the garden and you can see how this is a common problem.

 However, think of the house as a body and the front door as the mouth.
 The door takes in energy to keep the house healthy and support its occupants.
 The back door is the exit of energy so you can see why you don’t want them in a line.